r1cksec/corptrace/README.md

 Execute modules for given domain:
 ./autorec.py -o /tmp/output -d example.com -e

-Only execute modules that contains at least one given substring in their name:
+Only execute modules that contains at least one of the given substring in their name:
-./autorec.py -o /tmp/output -d example.com -im amass -rl 4 -e
+./autorec.py -o /tmp/output -d example.com -im amass -ip 192.168.1.3-9 -e

 Execute modules with higher risk level, use more threads and increase timeout:
 ./autorec.py -o /tmp/output -d example.com -rl 4 -ta 8 -t 900